huaminghuangtw/Evergreen-Lists/💭 Journal Prompt/💭 Journal Prompt.md

 * What is a boundary that I need to draw and protect in my life?
 * What do I believe to be true that is not?
 * What is not being said right now that needs to be said?
 What problems could we avoid in the future, if only we had the courage to talk about them now?
-* What have I been told I’m really good or poor at?
+* What have I been told I'm really good or poor at?
 * What are the boat anchors or bottlenecks that create drags in my life?
 What are the things silently holding me back?
 How can I slowly, methodically cut these lines and unleash my full power?
 * What unrealistic grand beliefs should I cultivate more?
 * Think of my childhood.
 What is one area where my parents did a good job?
 What is one area where they could have done better?
 * What are the current habits that are hindering my future progress?
 * If someone observed my actions for a week, what would they say my priorities are?
 Does my actions align with my intention?
 * Did I try my best?
 Did I give absolutely everything I have?
-* What keeps working for me once it’s done?
+* What keeps working for me once it's done?
 * Am I taking enough risks?
 * Who is my best friend?
 * Who is the most difficult person in my life?
 Why?